Academic Writing &

 -

-Teach written composition courses in face-to-face, hybrid, online, and dual enrollment formats within the Arts, Humanities, and Communication Department.
+Teach written composition courses (WRT 090, 101, 101S) in face-to-face, hybrid, online, and dual enrollment formats within the Arts, Humanities, and Communication Department.

 -